jajcek/DoForMe/README.md

 ===================================================
 - No extension of the file on the scripts list.
 - Modified state for script file.
-- Configuration structure "conf.h" which keeps all important values (script folder, extension for file etc.)
+- Configuration structure "conf.h" which keeps all important values (script folder, extension for file etc.).
+- Saving scripts.

 Development release 1.08.2012
 ===================================================